 And then maybe for those who are interested, there’s a new concept called containers as a service.
 It sits in between infrastructure as a service, which is what AWS provides, and platform as a service, which is something like Heroku.
 The cool thing is, it gets the flexibility of IaaS, with the ease of PaaS.
 So that’s what we’re currently offering here in the market.

 Andre Theus: Very interesting, that’s a big project.
 Very impressive.
 So you were a consultant, and then became an entrepreneur, and then you worked as a product manager.
 Why did you decide to become an entrepreneur again?

 I guess, to answer your question, why did I leave to start another company?
-One thing I learned when we were getting acquired is negotiate your autonomy upfront, if that is what you want.
+One thing I learned when we were getting acquired is negotiating your autonomy upfront if that is what you want.
 Negotiate team structures, reporting structures, and things like that.